 The Sisters, Oblates, staff, and friends of the Monastery of St. Gertrude (Cottonwood, Idaho—Roman Catholic)

 The Sisters, Oblates, staff, and friends of the Convent of St. Mary (Sewanee, Tennessee—Episcopal)

 Snow-plow drivers and other road maintenance people

 This beautiful, dangerous, messy world

 Those who teach and work toward restorative justice, non-violence, and reconciliation

 And those who have died.
 May their lives be for blessing.
-May they rest in peace and rise in glory and may God comfort those who mourn:
+May FRIENDS AND ANGELS LEAD THEM INTO THE LIGHT; and may God comfort those who mourn: